sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 9. thermal performance don't achieve the design goals.

-10. mechanical performance don't achieve the design goals. (fatigue, resilience, rupture strength, rupture stress.... there are several factors to take into account).
+10. mechanical performance don't achieve the design goals. (fatigue, resilience, rupture strength, rupture stress, vibration, protection (IP), corrosion, wear .... there are several factors to take into account).

 11. dielectric isolation of components fails

 12. EMC problems that don't achieve standards.

-13. Supplied elements are out of the expected/negotiated specs.
+13. Weldings, traces, reflectios, noise, wires don't achieve the performance expectations from an electrical point of vie.

-14. is a critical element with a protection element.
+14. Supplied elements are out of the expected/negotiated specs.

-15. Is a critical element without rebundant elements to back up it.
+15. critical element have protection elements or rebundant backup elements

 ## list of recomended battery tests